Stochastic Adaptive Gradient Descent Without Descent: Convergence Analysis

 \section{Convergence Analysis}

-Throughout this section, we consider Algorithm~\ref{algo::AdaSGD} with the three choices of step-size \eqref{eq:choicestep}.
-Remark that with choice \eqref{eq:choicestep}, $\lambda_k$ is not a random variable conditionally on $\mathcal{F}_{k-1}$, so we simply have $\esp[k-1]{\lambda_k^2} = \lambda_k^2$.
-Furthermore Assumption~\ref{assump_inde} holds true.
-We study the convergence of Algorithm~\ref{algo::AdaSGD}, all the proofs of this Section are deferred to the appendix.
-According to Corollary~\ref{col::Lyap}, the sequence $(T_k)_{k\in\N}$ satisfies \eqref{eq::Lyap} for Algorithm~\ref{algo::AdaSGD} in the stochastic setting only by assuming \emph{local} Lipschitz continuity of the $\gf[\xi]$'s.
-However, the inequality \eqref{eq::Lyap} derived for $(T_k)_{k\in\N}$ features an additional term inherent to the stochastic case.
-The crux to obtain further convergence properties is to control this last term \eqref{eq::Lyap}.
-First, we show in Lemma~\ref{lemma_bound} of Appendix~\ref{sec::varTransfer} that $\forall k\geq 1$,
+Throughout this section, we consider Algorithm~\ref{algo::AdaSGD} with any of the three choices \eqref{eq:choicestep}.
+Remark that with such choices, $\lambda_k$ is not a random variable conditionally on $\mathcal{F}_{k-1}$, so we simply have $\esp[k-1]{\lambda_k^2} = \lambda_k^2$ and as stated, Assumption~\ref{assump_inde} holds true.
+We derive the convergence of Algorithm~\ref{algo::AdaSGD}, and defer the proofs of this Section to the appendix.
+According to Corollary~\ref{col::Lyap}, the sequence $(T_k)_{k\in\N}$ satisfies \eqref{eq::Lyap} for Algorithm~\ref{algo::AdaSGD} in the stochastic setting, but \eqref{eq::Lyap} features an additional term discussed above that we want to bound.
+We first show in Lemma~\ref{lemma_bound} of Appendix~\ref{sec::varTransfer} that $\forall k\geq 1$ that defining